Property Testing

 properties (that the output is sorted, and that the output should contain the

-a Rust unit test that takes a Vec<u16>
+Rust unit test that takes a Vec<u16>.
+Proptest takes care of generating this

 proptest framework play nicer.